GMOD/Apollo/testing_an_instance.md

 2) Drag and drop a gene onto the “User-created Annotations” (U-cA) area.

 3) Test top-level menu options in the main window.

 3.1) Test functions on each menu option:
 -- Login: log in / out.
 -- File
-     / Open (Test that data can be loaded locally using URLs (File → Open → Remote URLs)).
+     → Open (Test that data can be loaded locally using URLs (File → Open → Remote URLs)).
-     / Add Combination Track (see 10. below)
+     → Add Combination Track (see 10. below)
-     / Add Sequence Search Track (perform search test) -- Tools (see 3.2)
+     → Add Sequence Search Track (perform search test) -- Tools (see 3.2)
--- View: set and clear highlights, show plus / minus strands, resize quantitative tracks, color by CDS (also tested in 5.).
+-- View: set and clear highlights, show plus/minus strands, resize quantitative tracks, color by CDS (also tested in 5.).

 3.2) From “Tools” menu, query genome with BLAT using a sequence:
 E.g: Housekeeping gene Calpain small subunit 1 CPNS1, CAPNS1, CAPN4, CAPNS (UniProt).